PRiesebos/DSLS-Genetics-Internship-Scripts/README.md

 ---

 ### **jupyter_notebooks Folder**

 Each Jupyter Notebook in this repository includes its own detailed documentation, code annotations, and usage examples.
-Please review the notebooks individually for comprehensive insights
+Please review the notebooks individually for comprehensive insights.

 ---

 ### How to Use